+The DoD is committed to a transformation that will achieve and maintain advantages through changes in operational concepts, organizational structure and technologies that significantly improve warfighting capabilities.
 This defense transformation is evidenced by a trend toward smaller, more capable, interoperable and technologically advanced forces.
-To achieve these capabilities, a transformation in acquisition is underway that advances an increasing trend toward early deployment of initial program capabilities followed by subsequent incremental improvements, cooperative international development programs and a demonstrated willingness to explore new forms of development, acquisition and support.
+To achieve these capabilities, a change in acquisition is underway toward early deployment of initial program capabilities followed by subsequent incremental improvements, cooperative international development programs and a demonstrated willingness to explore new forms of development, acquisition and support.
 Along with these trends, new system procurements are being evaluated for the degree to which they support the concept of jointness and interoperability among the services.
-The DoD plans to undertake a Quadrennial Defense Review (QDR) and Base Re-Alignment and Closure Review (BRAC) during 2005.
-We believe that both these DoD internal assessments, as well as potentially other studies, will contribute to reshaping national security modernization, infrastructure and organizational priorities.